Cancel anytime

 Total Addressable Market (TAM)

-The battery recycling market and lithium extraction market are predicted to be tens of billions of USD by 2030.
-ABTC is positioned to capture a part of this TAM with its recycling technology and lithium extraction projects.
-TAM will expand to material manufacting.
+The global battery recycling market is projected to reach billions of dollars by 2030.
+The lithium market is also substantial and growing rapidly.
+ABTC is positioned to capture a portion of this TAM through its recycling and extraction operations.

 Upturn SWOT Analysis